-OFFICE OF THE GOVERNOR — News Release — Hawaii State Archives, Japanese Cultural Center unveil exhibit of first Japanese immigrants to arrive in HawaiiPosted on Jun 19, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Hawaii State Archives, Japanese Cultural Center unveil exhibit of first Japanese immigrants to arrive in HawaiiPosted on Jun 19, 2018 in Latest Department News, Office of the Governor Press Releases

 June 19, 2018